Tanzhiheng26/ip/docs/README.md

 - `mark 3 2 1`

 ### Marking tasks as not done: `unmark`
-Marks ones or more existing tasks as not done.
+Marks one or more existing tasks as not done.

 Format: `unmark <existing task numbers>`